 Occupational therapy professionals promote health and wellness to those who are at risk for developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation or participation restriction through therapeutic use of occupations or everyday activities.
-We offer the Associate’s degree in Occupational Therapy Assistant as well as a Master of Occupational Therapy.
+We offer the bachelor’s degree in Occupational Therapy Assistant as well as a Master of Occupational Therapy.
 Both programs welcome new students only in the fall semester.

 Applicants to these two programs who are new to Trinity (not a current student) need to first apply to Trinity here online – no fee!
 Both programs require applicants to complete observation hours at an occupational therapy facility to ensure that applicants understand the professional experience of occupational therapy.
 The Observation Hours form needs to be completed and submitted to the Admissions office at firstname.lastname@example.org

 - Occupational Therapy Assistant (B.S.) – priority deadline: March 31 for the fall.
 Applications received after this time will be considered on a space availability basis.

 - Occupational Therapy (M.O.T.) – priority deadline: March 1 for the fall.
 Applications received after this time will be considered on a space availability basis.

 Trinity offers two programs for graduate students who wish to become professional counselors:

 Trinity also offers a non-degree program for students who already hold an M.A. in School Counseling and wish to complete the additional 12 credits required to meet eligibility requirements for the Licensed Professional Counselor (L.P.C.) credential: